joinpursuit/AC3.2-GoodGirlOrBoy/README.md

 populating its fields, is more straightforward and appropriate for this case.

 If you're at a loss for pro- and anti- social behaviors, here's a list that comes immediately to mind.
-Extra credit if you know which are the prosocial behaviors
+Extra credit if you know which are the prosocial behaviors.

 * throwing
 * running in the house